The Neely Cancer Fund Initiatives

-The Marlene Neely Gastroenterology Center
+Marlene Neely Center for Digestive Health

-The Marlene Neely Gastroenterology Center is the eighth project for The Cam Neely Foundation.
+The Marlene Neely Center for Digestive Health is the eighth project for The Cam Neely Foundation.
 The foundation pledged $1.5 million in March of 2012 to Tufts Medical Center to build a new space in honor of Cam's mother who lost her battle with colon cancer.
 The space will be completed in three phases which will be finished in early 2018.
 This space is heavily used and was very much in need of a renovation.

 In designing this space, in line with other spaces we have built, we incorporated feedback and suggestions from patients and staff to ensure that the space is warm and welcoming for all who use the it.
 The clinic will continue offering several endoscopic procedures, including colonoscopies, panendoscopies, endoscopic retrograde cholangiopancreatography, flexible sigmoidoscopy, liver biopsies and ultrasounds, as well as additional procedures and services.